pdidev/tutorial/README.md

 ## Ex7.
 Writing a selection

-In this exercise, we will only write a selection (part) of the data to the HDF5 file.
+In this exercise, you will only write a selection (part) of the data to the HDF5 file.

-As you can notice, we now independantly describe the dataset in the file.
+As you can notice, now the dataset is independantly described in the file.
-We also use two directives to specify a selection from the data to write and a selection in the dataset where to write.
+Use two directives to specify a selection from the data to write and a selection in the dataset where to write.

 - `memory_selection` tells what part to take from the data.